ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/rest-api/document-commands/batch-commands.markdown

 | `500` | Invalid request, such as a put attachment command for a document that does not exist. |

 ### Response Body

+Results appear in the same order as the commands in the request body.

 {CODE-BLOCK: JavaScript}
 {